Does Honda Accord Have Oil Dilution Problem?

 Conclusion

 Honda has issued a service bulletin to dealerships regarding oil dilution in certain Accord models.
-The problem is caused by the car’s start-stop feature, which can cause condensation to build up in the engine and mix with the oil.
+The problem is caused by the car’s start-stop feature, which can lead to condensation building up in the engine and mixing with the oil.
 This can lead to decreased fuel economy and increased engine wear.

-Honda is advising customers to bring their cars in for an inspection, and if necessary, a software update will be performed free of charge.
+Honda is advising customers to bring their cars in for an inspection, and,, if necessary, a free software update will be performed.

 Leave a Reply